platformsh/platformsh-docs/reference/platform-app-yaml.md

 ## Runtime

-The `runtime` defines sizing hints (in MB) used to determine the maximum amount of requests to process concurrently (i.e. number of workers) for a PHP instance depending on its size.
+In the `runtime` section you can define sizing hints (in MB) to determine the maximum amount of requests to process concurrently (i.e. number of workers) for a PHP instance depending on its size.
 Those are not hard limits.

 > **note**
 > The more memory your application consumes, the less workers it can have at a particular service size.